moroz/moroz.dev/content/blog/ios/learning-ios-and-swift-day-nine.md

 If you have an iOS device, you have probably used this component many times, not realizing what it was--it is the default video player component with controls, like the one in iOS Safari.
 The URLs for videos are obtained using `Bundle.main.url(forResource:withExtension:)`, which returns an optional `URL?`.
 The function provides URLs for resources embedded locally in the project's bundle.
-If an URL cannot be found, an error message in red is displayed in its place.
+If a URL cannot be found, an error message in red is displayed in its place.
 The `Text` component can be used with `Date`s, and knows how to handle them in many different styles.
 In this example, it is used as a countdown `.timer`.
 There is a `Spacer` component, which basically just `flex-stretch`es itself, like a `\vfill` in LaTeX.